leonid-shevtsov/takeoff/README.md

 ## TODO

+* use backup openid somewhere
+* prevent registration if backup openid is taken
+* need to confirm backup openid, too
 * trim down tests
-* use http://github.com/toretore/javascript_routes/tree/master to get routes in javascript
+* use http://github.com/toretore/javascript_routes to get routes in javascript